brian-peter-dickson/draft-dickson-dnsop-ds-hack/README.md

 # Validation Using These DS Records

 These new DS records are used to validate corresponding delegation records and glue.
-Each record must have a matching DS record.
+Each NS record must have a matching DS record.
 The expected DS record RDATA is constructed, and a matching DS record with identical RDATA MUST be present.
 Any NS record without matching valid DS record MUST be ignored.

 * NS records are validated using {TBD1}.
 The RDATA consists of only the RDATA from the NS record.

 # Protection of glue records

-For the issue of glue records (parental side A/AAAA records which are not signed), please see the proposal [@I-D.dickson-dnsop-glueless].
+For the issue of glue records (parent side A/AAAA records which are not signed), please see the proposal [@I-D.dickson-dnsop-glueless].

 # Security Considerations